sarapost-alt/Humidity-and-EC-sensors/README.md

 # ESP32 Irrigation Control and Soil Moisture & EC Monitoring
-This project implements an ESP32-based system for monitoring soil moisture and electrical conductivity (EC) in two irrigation lines.
+This project implements an ESP32-based system for monitoring soil moisture and EC in two irrigation lines.
 In addition to sensor measurements, the system controls irrigation and fertigation processes according to a predefined schedule.
 Sensor data is uploaded to ThingSpeak for logging and visualization.
 <!-- The purpose of this project is to build an ESP32-based system for measuring **soil moisture** and **EC** (electrical conductivity) in two irrigation lines, while also supporting **greenhouse control** via MQTT (valves + fertigation pump).